 If your kids return to a luxurious home every day, it doesn’t matter if you dress like a hobo and drive a beater, your cover is blown.

-Further, there are plenty of poor people who wear nice clothes and drive nice cars because credit is readily available for such things.
+Further, there are plenty of poor people who wear nice clothes and drive nice cars.
+The reason is because credit is readily available for such things.
 Therefore, not everybody will automatically think you’re rich if you have a penchant for Gucci and BMW.

 But with your primary residence, it’s just too hard to explain away a mansion.
 Unlike buying a $200 t-shirt with a credit card, getting a mortgage has much more stringent requirements given the dollar amount and leverage.